Introduction

 command to update the database tables.

-php artisan october:migrate
+php artisan tailor:migrate

 Blueprints are cached when debug mode is turned off.
 The migration command can also be used to clear the blueprint cache.